pigeonposse/dovenv/docs/guide/utils/api.md

 function relativePath(from: string, to: string): string
 ```

-Solve the relative path from \{from\} to \{to\} based on the current working directory.
-At times we have two absolute paths, and we need to derive the relative path from one to the other.
-This is actually the reverse transform of path.resolve.
+Determines the relative path from one location to another.

 #### Parameters